Recursive Tree Grammar Autoencoders: Experiments and Discussion

-We also repeated the optimization experiments of \citet{Kusner2017}{Kusner et al.} in the latent space of the Expressions and SMILES datasets.
-We used the same objective functions as \citet{Kusner2017}{Kusner et al.}; i.e.\ the log MSE to the ground truth expression $\frac{1}{3} + x + \sin(x * x)$ for Expressions and a mixture of logP, synthetic availability, and cycle length for SMILES.
-For SMILES, we further retrained all models (except D-VAE due to memory constraints) with $n_\mathrm{VAE} = 56$ and 50k training samples to have the same model capacity and training set size as \citet{Kusner2017}{Kusner et al.}.
-In contrast to \citet{Kusner2017}{Kusner et al.}, we used CMA-ES instead of Bayesian optimization because we could not get the original Bayesian Optimization implementation to run within reasonable effort, whereas the Python cma package worked out-of-the-box.
-CMA-ES is a usual method for high-dimensional, gradient-free optimization that has shown competitive results to Bayesian optimization for neural network optimization \cite{Loshchilov2016}.
+We also repeated the optimization experiments of \citet{Kusner2017} in the latent space of the Expressions and SMILES datasets.
+We used the same objective functions as \citet{Kusner2017}; i.e.\ the log MSE to the ground truth expression $\frac{1}{3} + x + \sin(x * x)$ for Expressions and a mixture of logP, synthetic availability, and cycle length for SMILES.
+For SMILES, we further retrained all models (except D-VAE due to memory constraints) with $n_\mathrm{VAE} = 56$ and 50k training samples to have the same model capacity and training set size as \citet{Kusner2017}.
+In contrast to \citet{Kusner2017}, we used CMA-ES instead of Bayesian optimization because we could not get the original Bayesian Optimization implementation to run within reasonable effort, whereas the Python cma package worked out-of-the-box.
+CMA-ES is a usual method for high-dimensional, gradient-free optimization that has shown competitive results to Bayesian optimization for neural network optimization \citep{Loshchilov2016}.
 It also is particularly well suited to the latent space of VAEs because CMA-ES samples its population from a Gaussian distribution.
-We used $15$ iterations and a computational budget of $750$ trees, as \citet{Kusner2017}{Kusner et al.}.
+We used $15$ iterations and a computational budget of $750$ trees, as \citet{Kusner2017}.
 To obtain statistics, we performed the optimization 10 times for each approach.